Free software for simulation and modeling

 OpenSIMPLY is an

-The right to study and modify software entails availability of the software source code to its users.
+The right to study and modify the software implies that the source code of the software is available to its users.